-In addition to his IP practice, Karan devotes a significant amount of time to diversity issues in his role as a co-chair of the firm's Allyship Committee and the Diversity Advisory Committee.
+In addition to his IP practice, Karan devotes a significant amount of time to diversity issues, including in his former role as co-chair of the firm's Allyship Committee and the Diversity Advisory Committee.
 Karan also invests his time in pro bono matters.
 He is currently involved in a litigation matter on behalf of a father and son who are suing the federal government over claims associated with the prior U.S. administration's "separate at the border" policy.

 When he is not working, Karan spends his time with his beautiful wife, Sunaina, and keeping up with his 5- and 3-year-old sons.
 And when the wife and boys allow it, Karan also enjoys working out at CrossFit and playing golf.

 Uniloc 2017, LLC v.
 Microsoft Corp.
 (C.D.
 Cal.): Counsel for Microsoft in a patent dispute relating to DRM and antivirus technologies.